catseye/The-Dossier/article/Perspective on Text Adventures.md

 I had seen maps of Zork I published in Electronic Games magazine, too, and they made this visually obvious.

-I realized (through I did not know the term "graph" at that point in time, and indeed the term "graph" seems to not have been standardized at that point in history, with some authors calling them "plexes" or "mazes"; see [Microprocessor Programming for Computer Hobbyists][])
+I realized somehow (through I did not know the term "graph" at that point in time, and indeed the term "graph" seems to not have been standardized at that point in history, with some authors calling them "plexes" or "mazes"; see [Microprocessor Programming for Computer Hobbyists][])